IMGT-CNRS/StatAssembly/README.md

 To generate the BAM file used in the analysis, you can follow those steps.

-> [!NOTE]
-> Those commands (minimap2 and samtools) needs a lot of memory (more than 32 Go, hundreds of Go of storage and at least 32 threads).
+***Those commands (minimap2 and samtools) needs a lot of memory (more than 32 Go, hundreds of Go of storage and at least 32 threads).
 Run it from your cluster if you have to.
-The script may take several hours because of the alignment.
+The script may take several hours because of the alignment.***

 * Download the assembly of T2T-CHM13v2.0 from [NCBI website](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/) and name it assembly.fasta.
 * Download HiFi reads of T2T-CHMv2.0 from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/?term=SRX789768*+CHM13) and keep their SRA names.
 Or execute ```/bin/bash example_files/download.sh```.